 Greetings from Town Hall,

-Due to shortages of concrete and drivers, the contractor has requested and been approved to work during alternate hours including late night and early morning, as supplies and manpower become available.
-Paving will begin at Cross Timbers Drive near Town Hall and progress easterly toward Chinn Chapel Road as resources allow.
-The contractor has been directed to place door hangars in advance of these alternative hours to keep residents apprised of the schedule.
+Due to ongoing shortages of concrete and drivers, the contractor requested and has been approved to work during alternate hours, including late night and early morning, as supplies and manpower become available.
+Paving will continue progressing easterly from Town Hall toward Chinn Chapel Road as resources allow.
+The contractor has been directed to place door hangars and communicate directly with residents in advance of these alternative hours.

 2022-2023 Fiscal Year Budget and Tax Rate

-Town Council and staff have begun preparing the next fiscal year budget and tax rate.
-We will be discussing the budget at each Town Council meeting over the next several months until it is adopted by the end of September.
+Town Council and staff have begun preparing the next fiscal year budget and tax rate, and will be discussing the budget at each Town Council meeting over the next couple of months until it is adopted by the end of September.